barbazul/1kfa/mod_guide_gm.md

 ## Book 3

-At the beginning of Book 3, make a new GM Sheet.
+At the beginning of Book 3, make a new GM Worksheet.
 Copy over any leftover *Shadow points* from Book 2 onto this sheet.
 This Book starts with **zero** *Journey points*.